coastalgit/flight-plan/framework/FLIGHT-PLAN-COMMANDS.md

 ### Context Detection

 **How AI knows this is project-level:**
-1. Check current directory for `project-prd.md`
+1. Check current directory for `docs/project-prd.md`
 2. Check for `.flight-plan/` subdirectory
-3. Check for `project-rules.md`
+3. Check for `docs/project-rules.md`
+4. If found: Project-level context
 4. If found: Project-level context

 ---